Bonfires and smoke pollution

 - Never burn household rubbish, rubber tyres or anything containing plastic, foam or paint

-- Avoid lighting a fire in unsuitable weather conditions - smoke hangs in the air on damp, still days.
+- Avoid lighting a fire in unsuitable weather conditions - smoke hangs in the air on damp or warm, still days.
 If it is too windy, smoke blows into neighbours' gardens and windows and across roads

 - Avoid burning when air pollution levels in your area are high or very high.
 You can check air quality on 0800 556677.

 - Keep your fire away from trees, fences and buildings

 - Warning Never use oil, petrol or methylated spirits to light a fire - you could damage yourself as well as the environment

 - Never leave a fire unattended or leave it to smoulder - put it out